Rigidity of symmetric frameworks on the cylinder: Symmetric isostatic graphs

-\section{$C_i$-symmetric isostatic graphs}
+\section{Symmetric isostatic graphs}

-In the next two sections we prove our main results.
-These are combinatorial characterisations of when a symmetric graph is isostatic on $\Y$ for the symmetry groups $C_i = \{\textrm{id}, \varphi\}$ and $C_2 = \{\textrm{id}, c_2'\}$.
+In the next four sections we prove our main results.
+These are combinatorial characterisations of when a symmetric graph is isostatic on $\Y$ for the symmetry groups $C_i = \{\textrm{id}, \varphi\}$, $C_2 = \{\textrm{id}, c_2'\}$ and $C_s = \{\textrm{id}, \sigma\}$.
 These results give a precise converse to the necessary conditions developed in Section \ref{sec:necrep} and utilise the geometric operations of the previous section.
 In order to prove the results we need to develop some combinatorics.
+In this section we work as generally as possible among the three groups.
+Then the three subsequent sections specialise one by one to the specific symmetry groups.